mendix/docs/content/releasenotes/mobile/native-template.md

 ### Improvements

-* We added an error message to iOS for when the Bundle or the Runtime URL is missing.
+* We added an error message to iOS for when the bundle or the runtime URL is missing.

 ### Fixes